helping you

 - Industrial Revolution (the 1760s).

-- And Information Revolution (the 1970s)
+- and Information Revolution (the 1970s)

-The revolutions paved the way for nearly 8 billion humans currently living on the planet.
+paved the way for nearly 8 billion humans currently living on the planet.

 Rapid growth in the overall population is threatening to exacerbate many environmental and economic problems.
 And that is overfishing, dangerous pollution levels, loss of habitat and stress on water resources just to mention a few.